 Easing of protocols

 When safety protocols are finally relaxed, prepare a strategy for engaging with colleagues and network contacts in line with your priorities.
 If you have the opportunity to physically attend meetings in a safe way, it would be a good idea to let your bosses and team know that you are open to seizing that chance.
-You don’t want anyone to excluded you based on unqualified assumptions about wanting to stay at home.
+You don’t want anyone to exclude you based on unqualified assumptions about wanting to stay at home.
 This is a bias that women are already experiencing.

 Women you certainly don’t want your male colleagues to be physically in the office and for you to be off the radar.
 It seems that more men are returning to offices than women.
 If necessary you will need to have a constructive conversation with your partner.
 If you are a single parent and day care facilities are not open in your area, try to find if you can a solution, even if it’s only for one visit.